bonitasoft/bonita-doc/md/pages-development.md

 ### Permissions for custom pages

-If you are using [REST API authorization](rest-api-authorization.md) and your custom page is an HTML page using the Web REST API, you need to specify the permissions that a user needs to have in order to access the resources in the custom page.
+If your custom page is an HTML page using the Web REST API, you need to specify the permissions that a user needs to have in order to access the resources in the custom page.
 These permissions are defined in the `page.properties` file.
 If your custom page is written in Groovy and uses the Bonita Engine Java APIs, you do not need to specify permissions.